sanyuan0v0/fastapi_vue3_admin/README.en.md

   - **Log Management**:Uniformly maintains commonly used and relatively fixed data in the system.
   - **Config Management**:Maintains system configuration information, such as system parameters and system settings.
   - **Notice Management**:Manages system notifications, such as system messages and system announcements.
+  - **Dict Management**:Manages system dictionaries, such as system parameters and system settings.
+  - **Job Management**:Manages system jobs, such as system messages and system announcements.

 - **Monitoring Management**
   - **Online Users**:Views currently online users in the system.